healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Rated Output: 120 V ~ 60 Hz

-The power cord features a flat design and measures 31.1 inches in length, which, while slightly shorter than preferred, is adequate for cooking on a kitchen counter.
+The power cord is exactly the same as the Presto 06857 with a flat design and measures 31.1 inches in length.
+While slightly shorter than preferred, this is adequate for cooking on a kitchen counter.
 It has a two-prong plug, which is generally perceived as less safe than a grounded three-prong plug.

 Usability
 ---------